mmikowski/hi_score/README.md

   # Get help on ranges
   $ xhi help install -v
   $ xhi help install-dev_commit
-  $ xhi update,dev_cover
+  $ xhi help update,dev_cover
   $ xhi help 0-5
 ```

-Even if we specify only one stage the `bin/xhi` tool will often run more.
+Even if we specify only one stage `bin/xhi` will often run more.
 That is because many stages require prequisites as discussed in the following section.

 ### Prerequisite resolution
-The `bin/xhi` has a sophisticated prerequisite resolver that ensures required stages are run only if required.
+The `bin/xhi` has a resolver that ensures all prerequisite stages are run but only if required.
+For example, if we run `bin/xhi build` right after cloning the Github repository, it will run all the stages needed to ensure a quality build including *installation of the npm libraries*.
+If we run it again, many stages will be omitted because they are known as complete.
+Conversely, if we run `dev_upgrade` all `npm` packages will be updated to the latest revision.
+On any subsequent build, `bin/xhi` will re-install all `npm` packages, reset the environment, and re-test the codebase because this is required when libraries are updated.
+This capability is provided by setting *goal* and *environment* prerequisites.

 #### Goal prerequisites
 Goal prerequisites are stages that are always run before before the target stage.
 For example, if we run `bin/xhi dev_commit` the `dev_lint`, and `dev_test` stages will be run first to ensure the code quality is acceptable.
 If either prerequisite fails, `bin/xhi` exits immediately (with an exit code of 1) and the target stage is not attempted.
 Goal prequesites are configuired in `package.json.xhi_commandTable`.